skip to Main Content

 Moving to London: Visa

-In order to move to London from abroad, you’ll need a visa.
-Even those coming from EU nations should look into the process, simply to make sure they qualify post-Brexit.
-There are a variety of visas available, so spend some time looking at them to be sure you get the right one for your circumstances when moving to London.
-If you are confused about visas, it’s best to get help from visa specialists to maximise the chances of a successful application.
-Visas can take months to come through, so make sure this is the first tick on your moving to London list!
+To move to London from abroad, you’ll need a suitable visa.
+Even those coming from EU nations should look into the process to make sure they qualify post-Brexit.
+There are a variety of visas available, so spend some time researching them to be sure you get the right one for your circumstances when moving to London.
+If you are confused about visas, getting help from visa specialists is best to maximise the chances of a successful application.
+Visas can take months, so make sure this is the first tick on your moving to London list!

 Taxes in London

 What are your tax obligations going to be when you move?
-Ignorance is not an excuse, unfortunately, so get to know more about how you’ll be paying tax as an international citizen or a new citizen of the UK.
+Unfortunately, ignorance is not an excuse, so get to know more about how you’ll be paying tax as an international citizen or a new citizen of the UK.

 Business office building in London, England